White Dacha: Building

 It was, perhaps, the most original building in Yalta.
 It is all white, pure, easy, beautifully asymmetrical, ... with a tower, and unexpected ledges, with a glass veranda below and an open terrace above, with scattered broad and narrow windows... ".

 V.N.
-Ladygensky mentioned that "a dacha in Crimea, in Аutka, near Yalta, was validly constructed, excellent".
+Ladygensky mentioned that "a dacha in Crimea, in Autka, near Yalta, was validly constructed, excellent".

 From the study one can see the seafront that inspired "The Lady with the Dog", and at the back the scene that inspired the setting of The Cherry Orchard is visible.
 He also wrote the Three Sisters and The Bishop on the site.